-- professional, necessary for everyday operations; - operational, according to targeted requirements, due for example to the allocation of new tasks or specific work; - security, provided for under legal requirements, such as basic first aid, what to do in the event of an emergency or the application of essential rules (SUVA).
+- professional, necessary for everyday operations; - operational, according to targeted requirements, due for example to the allocation of new tasks or specific work; - application of essential rules (SUVA).

 Apprentices

 AET is also a training body which carefully monitors the schooling and professional development of its apprentices.
 Over the last 20 years, we have trained around hundred young people for the world of work.
 Approximately twenty of these former apprentices currently work in various roles at the company.